amitp-ai/Text_Summarization/Data_Collection_3-5-2/README.md

     * The article is the patent description and the abstract is the target summary
     * In this dataset, the average article length is 3500 words and average abstract length is 116 words as shown in [BigPatent](https://arxiv.org/pdf/1906.03741.pdf)
     * For Tensorflow, use: <https://www.tensorflow.org/datasets/catalog/big_patent>
-    * Dataset can be downloaded from <https://evasharma.github.io/bigpatent/>
+    * For other frameworks, the dataset can be downloaded from <https://evasharma.github.io/bigpatent/>

 * **Summary**
     * The BigPatent dataset has 1.2M training examples and is 26.2GB in size.
 It tends to have long articles.